Mark Morris (choreographer): Career

 Notable works by Morris include Gloria (1981), set to Vivaldi's "Gloria"; Championship Wrestling (1985), based on an essay by Roland Barthes; L'Allegro, il Penseroso ed il Moderato (1988); Dido and Aeneas (1989); The Hard Nut (1991), his version of The Nutcracker set in the 1970s; Grand Duo (1993); The Office (1995); Greek to Me (2000); a dance version of the Virgil Thomson–Gertrude Stein opera Four Saints in Three Acts (2001); the ballet A Garden (2001); V (2002) and All Fours (2004).
 In 2006, he premiered his Mozart Dances, commissioned by the New Crowned Hope Festival and Mostly Mozart Festival in conjunction with the 250th anniversary of the birth of Mozart; and in 2008, his controversial Romeo & Juliet, On Motifs of Shakespeare, set to Prokofiev's recently discovered, original scenario and score, had its premiere.
 In 2011, he premiered the 150th work of his professional career, Festival Dance at his dance center in Brooklyn.

 Morris and his Dance Group collaborated with cellist Yo-Yo Ma in Falling Down Stairs, a film by Barbara Willis Sweete available on volume 2 of Ma's Emmy-winning Inspired by Bach series.
 There, Morris choreographed a dance based on Bach's Third Suite for Unaccompanied Cello, which Ma performs.
 Sweete's film depicts the performance as well as the evolution of the dance.
 Morris has also collaborated with visual artists such as Isaac Mizrahi, Howard Hodgkin, Charles Burns and Stephen Hendee.

+Morris was the director and choreographer of the 1998 Broadway musical The Capeman, which featured music by Paul Simon and book and lyrics by Simon and Derek Walcott.

 In 2001 his company moved into its first permanent headquarters in the United States, the Mark Morris Dance Center, in Brooklyn, at 3 Lafayette Avenue in the Fort Greene neighborhood.
 2001 also marked the establishment of the School at the Mark Morris Dance Center.
 In addition the Mark Morris Dance Group, the center houses rehearsal space for the dance community, outreach programs for local children and persons with Parkinson's disease, and a school offering dance classes to students of all ages.

 Morris is the subject of a biography, Mark Morris (1993), by dance critic Joan Acocella.
 In 2001, he published L'Allegro, il Penseroso ed il Moderato: A Celebration, a volume of photographs and critical essays.